Ishxan/Customer-Service-AI/README.md

 References

-Scherer, Klaus R. 1984.
+1. Scherer, Klaus R. 1984.
 Emotion as a Multicomponent Process: A model and some crosscultural data.
 In P. Shaver, ed., Review of Personality and Social Psych 5: 37-63.

-Ekman, Paul.
+2. Ekman, Paul.
 1985.
 Telling Lies: Clues to Deceit in the Marketplace, Politics, and Marriage.
-New York:
+New York:Norton.

-Norton.

-Sanjiv Das and Mike Chen.
+3. Sanjiv Das and Mike Chen.
 2001.
-Yahoo! for Amazon: extracting market sentiment from stock message
+Yahoo! for Amazon: extracting market sentiment from stock message boards.

-boards.
 In Proceedings of the 8th Asia Pacific Finance Association Annual Conference.

-Pang, Bo; Lillian Lee; and Shivakumar Vaithyanathan.
+4. Pang, Bo; Lillian Lee; and Shivakumar Vaithyanathan.
 2002.
-Thumbs up? sentiment classification using

-machine learning techniques.
-In Proceedings of the Conference on Empirical Methods in Natural Language
+Thumbs up? sentiment classification using machine learning techniques.
+In Proceedings of the Conference on Empirical Methods in Natural Language Processing.

-Processing.
 ACL.

-Plutchik, Robert.
+5. Plutchik, Robert.
 2002.
 Emotions and Life.
 Washington, D.C.: American Psychological Association.

-V. Metsis, I. Androutsopoulos, G. Paliouras.
+6. V. Metsis, I. Androutsopoulos, G. Paliouras.
 2006.
 Spam Filtering with Naive Bayes – Which Naive Bayes?
 CEAS 2006 -Third Conference on Email and AntiSpam.